robotics-in-concert/rocon/doc/exception_handling.rst

 -----------------------------------------

 The Mother of All Exceptions, ``Exception`` should not be used directly, use one from the standard exception heirarchy
 <https://docs.python.org/2/library/exceptions.html#exception-hierarchy> or customise your own.
+The key problems here
+are that you are handling something that may not be what you expect, or you are hiding it from user's above.

 A DONT DO THIS example - *hiding the MOTHER OF ALL exceptions*: